nivit/goodvibes/HACKING.md

 to transform it in proper commits, make sure it fits into the current design, that it respects the coding style and so on.

-Please note that my first goal for Overcooked is to ensure a long-term maintenance.
+Please note that my first goal for Goodvibes is to ensure a long-term maintenance.
 There are more than enough software with a short lifetime around, and I don't want to add one more to the list.
 I don't want to let my users down in a year or so.
-I sincerely wish that Overcooked make it through the years, and users can rely on it to listen internet radios.
+I sincerely wish that Goodvibes make it through the years, and users can rely on it to listen internet radios.

 Therefore, clean design and zero hacks is my priority.
 Dirty hacks are OK to